Make a Difference With a Holistic Health Degree from Northern Vermont University

 Opportunities to Earn Certifications in the Field

 Our program is based on scientific standards set by the National Institutes of Health’s National Center for Complementary and Integrative Health and Bastyr University’s School of Naturopathic Medicine program.
 You'll explore the social, cultural, political, and psychological aspects of different health care systems in the U.S. and around the world.
-You will gain the knowledge and skills to make informed health care decisions and lifestyle choices and to prepare for a career as a state-of-the-art doctor or other health care professional or veterinarian.
+You will gain the knowledge and skills to make informed health care decisions and lifestyle choices and to prepare for a career as a state-of-the-art doctor or other health care professional.